Cimpress-MCP/oauth_reverse_proxy/readme.md

 ##### Configuration

 `oauth_reverse_proxy` looks for configuration files in either the location specified in the `OAUTH_REVERSE_PROXY_CONFIG_PATH` environment variable.
 Each json file in that directory will be treated as the description of a proxy to run.
+Config files are only loaded on start.
+Invalid proxy config files are ignored and logged; they do not cause a total failure of `oauth_reverse_proxy`.

 ###### Configuration Format